TosbackCgusBridge-Bot/CGUs-versions/Kongregate/Privacy Policy.md

 Privacy Policy

-_Effective as of May 25, 2018._
+_Effective as of January 1, 2019._

 We, at Kongregate Inc. (**“Kongregate,”** the **“Company,”** **“we”** or **“us”**), are committed to respecting your privacy and the integrity and security of your personal information.
 As the data controller of certain of your personal information, we want you to know how we handle it, how we use it, process it and/or share it, as well as the ways in which you can protect your own privacy.

 This Privacy Policy applies to www.kongregate.com, www.kartridge.com and all other sites or online service that is owned or operated by Kongregate (each, a **“Site,”** and collectively, the **“Sites,”**), all mobile games published by Kongregate (each, an **“App,”** and collectively, the **“Apps,”** and together with the Sites, the “Platform”), and Kongregate games that can be played through third party platforms, e.g., via consoles, PCs and/or social media sites such as Facebook (**“3rd Party Platform Games”**).

 By visiting our Sites, using the Apps, playing 3rd Party Platform Games or otherwise access any of our other products, services or content through any of our Platform or through 3rd Party Platform Games (collectively, “Services”), you agree to and accept this Privacy Policy, our Cookie Policy (which is incorporated into the Privacy Policy) and our User Agreement (of which the Privacy Policy is a part).
 We reserve the right to change our practices and this Privacy Policy at any time.

+“Amendments to Privacy Policy.“ We reserve the right to amend this Privacy Policy at our discretion and at any time.
 When any changes are made, we will try to provide reasonable notice and will post the updated version on the Platform.
 We may also send an email or provide notice within some or all of our Services when this Privacy Policy changes.
 Each time a user accesses our Services, the Platform or 3rd Party Platform Games, the then current version of the Privacy Policy applies, and you agree that the information we collect will be subject to the Privacy Policy, as updated.
 We encourage you to check this page regularly so that you know our current practices.
-Should you have any questions about the changes, You are welcome to contact us at please contact us at support@kongregate.com.
-If You do not agree with the changes, then unfortunately, we must ask you to cease using our Platform and/or Services, as we must have all users under the same terms in order to provide equitable Services to all.
+Should you have any questions about the changes, you are welcome to contact us at 1-800-678-2319, or support@kongregate.com.
+If you do not agree with the changes, then unfortunately, we must ask you to cease using our Platform and/or Services, as we must have all users under the same terms in order to provide equitable Services to all.

 Our Privacy Policy explains: